ThomasRoinas/Ergasia2/README.md

 >Another version of the code implemented with sockets is availiable [here](https://github.com/ThomasRoinas/server-client-sockets)

 >[!IMPORTANT]
->Mandatory files to run program
+>Mandatory files to run program as is
 >- __server-client.h__
 >- __server-client.c__
 >- __makefile__

->These files are needed to run the program in your system as is.

 <h2 align="center">
    Makefile instructions